Croats of Montenegro

 The Croats have a minority in Boka Kotorska (Bay of Kotor), a coastal region in Montenegro, the largest of their kind in Tivat.
 The three municipalities making up the Bay of Kotor (Tivat, Kotor and Herceg-Novi) include 4,519 Croats or 6.70%.
-They are also known as Bokelji, a common name for all inhabitants for of Boka Kotorska.
+They are also known as Bokelji, a common name for all inhabitants of Boka Kotorska.
 Tivat is home to the minority political party Croatian Civic Initiative, and to the National Council of Croats in Montenegro.
 Kotor is home to Croatian Civic Society of Montenegro.

 Religion

 Croats of Montenegro are mainly Catholic.
 According to the 2011 census, 5,527 (91.80%) Croats declared as such.
 Since most of them live in the Bay of Kotor, the vast majority of them fall under the Diocese of Kotor.